OutSystems/docs-product/src/deliver-mobile/manage-distribution-options/intro.md

 To manage how mobile apps update on user devices, you need to meet the following requirements:

-* Platform Server 11.9.0 and later.
+* Platform Server 11.10 or later.
-* LifeTime 11.6.0 and later.
+* LifeTime 11.6.0 or later.
-* MABS 6.2 and later.
+* MABS 6.2 or later.
 * You activated the [technical preview](https://success.outsystems.com/Support/Enterprise_Customers/Upgrading/Technical_Preview_features) **Configure Mobile application updates distribution** in LifeTime in **all environments**.
 You need to activate this option for each new environment you add afterward.
 If the option is off for any of the environments in the Technical Preview settings screen, it's turned off in all deployment plans you create.
 * You create and distribute the native mobile builds of your apps to submit them to the app stores.
 This means you created and app based on **Phone App** or **Tablet App** in Service Studio.
 * Ensure you can follow the steps in [How to develop an app that updates only through the app stores](#how-to-develop-an-app-that-updates-only-through-the-app-stores).